pandas-dev/pandas/doc/source/io.rst

 ``.xlsx`` extension will be written using ``xlsxwriter`` (if available) or ``openpyxl``.

 The DataFrame will be written in a way that tries to mimic the REPL output.
-One difference from 0.12.0 is that the ``index_label`` will be placed in the second row instead of the first.
-You can get the previous behaviour by setting the ``merge_cells`` option in ``to_excel()`` to ``False``:
+The ``index_label`` will be placed in the second row instead of the first.
+You can place it in the first row by setting the ``merge_cells`` option in ``to_excel()`` to ``False``:

 .. code-block:: python